Full OpenAPI Reference

 Upload a Build

-Uploading a build is a three-step process: request a presigned upload URL, upload your ZIP file, then trigger processing.Request an upload URL
+Uploading a build is a two-step process: request a presigned upload URL, then upload your ZIP file.
+Processing starts automatically when the upload finishes.1

 Create a Build from Docker Image